someobserver/recurgence/the_observer_within.md

 the temptation to mistake yourself for
 the origin of the structure is enormous

-Right up until you glimpse time
+right up until you glimpse time
 ...from the other side.

 all eyes on you right now—